 Whilst these changes were primarily aimed at goods vehicles, and diesel cars were not banned completely, there was a significant turn against diesel powered vehicles and Japanese car manufacturers reduced their diesel powered car production substantially.

 Diesel engine exhaust gases were recently classed as carcinogenic by the International Agency for Research on Cancer (a World Health Organisation Agency) in the light of significant evidence that they cause lung cancer.
 Whilst I’m fully aware that diesel fumes aren’t the only inhaled carcinogens in our day to day environments and that we can’t all follow Michael Jackson’s lead and sleep in an oxygen chamber, my view is that this reduction in diesel use is a good thing.
 I think it will be coming our way in the UK in the not too distant future.
 Diesel car manufacturers are having to add more and more extra bits to their engines to meet increasingly strict emissions standards (I’m referring to diesel particulate filters in particular here-no pun intended).
 The result of this is cars that are more expensive to run if things go wrong, which can eat up much of the potential cost benefit of the lower fuel consumption offered by diesel engines.

 If you want to import a 10 year old car from Japan, it will probably have a petrol engine.
 If you’re really worried about fuel consumption you could always consider a LPG conversion.
-I’ll be writing about this in a future post.

 Got a question about fuel consumption in a car imported from Japan?
 Ask me!